ki4jgt/Truism/verse/centering.md

 Is where healing begins.

-May you walk between the shadows.
+As you walk between the shadows.

-May your Truth outshine all obstructions.
+May your Truth outshine all obstruction.